jiyeow/jiyeow_web/README.md

 - I moved from Malaysia to Ames, Iowa, United States. <br>
 - I was shocked to find out that Ames is not like Los Angeles (thank you Hollywood). <br>
 - I got my B.S. and M.S. degrees at Iowa State University. <br>
-- I had a few hourly jobs and internships when studying. <br>
+- I had a few hourly jobs in the research labs when studying. <br>
+- I also had one internship in Malaysia and one in the USA. <br>
 - I am now a full-time research engineer at Iowa State University. <br>
 - I collect environmental samples and chase after waterfowls when I am working outside. <br>
 - I stare at computer screen and drink too much coffee when I am working inside. <br>